 History Museum open Thursday, Friday, Saturday only, 10 am – 2 pm

-As of November 20, 2020, a smaller number of people will be allowed entry to the museum at any given time.
+Currently, a smaller-than-usual number of people will be allowed entry to the museum at any given time.
 Please call 303-278-3557 if you would like to check on availability.

 Proper masks (covering both mouth and nose) will be required for every guest age 5 and older.